firebolt-db/firebolt-db.github.io/docs/using-indexes/using-aggregating-indexes.md

 ## Aggregating index tradeoffs

 Effective aggregating indexes are relatively small compared to the underlying fact table.
 We recommend that you confirm that an aggregating index is significantly smaller than the underlying fact table.
+For more information, see [Validating aggregating index size](#validating-aggregating-index-size) below.

 For very large fact tables, an aggregating index may still be quite large.
 If the index is effective, the savings at query runtime will outweigh the cost of storage.
 Aggregating indexes also increase compute requirements during data ingestion because Firebolt performs pre-calculations at that time.
 As with storage, savings at query runtime usually outweigh the ingestion cost.